Chapter 48

 “Like the smack peddlers say: ‘Best to leave ‘em wanting more,’” Hieronymus notified the apoplectic Brill.

-Too late by then for Brill to do more than fulminate.
+Too late by then for him to do more than fulminate.
 Aqueduct/Aberrant was certified by the task force, ratified by Mr. Stabeldore, and brought out by the Krauss Print Shop to considerable word-of-mouth attention but very modest sales.
-Evita alleged that only one copy was actually bought, then passed from hand to hand until Julian Rafferty of the Tannin Press grabbed hold and declared it to be “a masterpiece of subtle satire”—for high schoolers, at any rate.
-The publicity he provided didn’t just help sell out the print run but garnered Aqueduct an Achievement Award from the National Council of Teachers of English; and those two remunerative feats persuaded the School Board (however grudgingly) to keep Aqueduct alive for another year, in hopes they could be replicated.
-Mr. Rafferty also prolonged Shelley Stoker’s livelihood by hiring her to write a sardonic monthly column for North Squire magazine. (“You try and find me,” Shelley alerted Fran Lebowitz.)
+Evita alleged that only one copy was actually bought, then passed from hand to hand till Julian Runnymede of the Tannin Press grabbed hold and declared it to be “a masterpiece of subtle satire”—for high schoolers, at any rate.
+The publicity he provided didn’t just help sell out the print run but garnered Aqueduct an Achievement Award from the National Council of Teachers of English; and these two remunerative feats persuaded the School Board (however grudgingly) to keep Aqueduct alive for another year, in hopes they could be repeated.
+Mr. Runnymede also prolonged Shelley Stoker’s livelihood by hiring her to write a sardonic monthly column for North Squire magazine. (“You try and find me,” Shelley alerted Fran Lebowitz.)

 Then: those interpersonal crackups at the Valentine Turnabout.